BDR-Pro/QuantumCryptoE91/README.md

 # QuantumCryptoE91

-simulation and explantion of e91
+simulation of e91 protocol
+Project of Twaiq academy Quantum and information technology